There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 One of Norway's finest technical and historical monuments

-The Halden Canal, part of the Halden Watercourse, is one of Norway's finest technical and historical monuments.
+The Halden Canal, part of the Halden Watercourse, is one of Norway's finest technical and historical monuments, including four locks.

 The Halden Watercourse consists of a sequence of large lakes connected by short rivers or straits.
 Starting at the southern end, the lakes are as following: Femsjøen, Aspern, Ara, Øymarksjøen and Rødenessjøen.